hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the ExportConfig struct in builder/vsphere/common/step_export.go; DO NOT EDIT MANUALLY -->

-- `name` (string) - Name of the ovf. defaults to the name of the VM
+- `name` (string) - Name of the exported image in Open Virtualization Format (OVF).
+  The name of the virtual machine with the `.ovf` extension is used if this option is not specified.

-- `force` (bool) - Overwrite ovf if it exists
+- `force` (bool) - Forces the export to overwrite existing files.
+Defaults to false.

-- `images` (bool) - Deprecated: Images will be removed in a future release.
-Please see `image_files` for more details on this argument.
+  If set to false, the export will fail if the files already exists.

-- `image_files` (bool) - In exported files, include additional image files that are attached to the VM, such as nvram, iso, img.
+- `image_files` (bool) - Include additional image files that are that are associated with the virtual machine.
+Defaults to false.
+  For example, `.nvram` and `.log` files.

-- `manifest` (string) - Generate manifest using sha1, sha256, sha512.
-Defaults to 'sha256'.
-Use 'none' for no manifest.
+- `manifest` (string) - Generate a manifest file with the specified hash algorithm.
+Defaults to `sha256`.
+  Available options include `none`, `sha1`, `sha256`, and `sha512`.
+Use `none` for no manifest.

-- `options` ([]string) - Advanced ovf export options.
+- `options` ([]string) - Advanced image export options.
 Options can include:
-  * mac - MAC address is exported for all ethernet devices
+  * mac - MAC address is exported for each Ethernet device.
-  * uuid - UUID is exported for all virtual machines
+  * uuid - UUID is exported for the virtual machine.
-  * extraconfig - all extra configuration options are exported for a virtual machine
+  * extraconfig - Extra configuration options are exported for the virtual machine.
-  * nodevicesubtypes - resource subtypes for CD/DVD drives, floppy drives, and serial and parallel ports are not exported
+  * nodevicesubtypes - Resource subtypes for CD/DVD drives, floppy drives, and serial and parallel ports are not exported.

-  For example, adding the following export config option would output the mac addresses for all Ethernet devices in the ovf file:
+  For example, adding the following export config option outputs the MAC addresses for each Ethernet device in the OVF descriptor:

   In JSON:
   ```json